arms-mbon/arms-mbon.github.io/README.md

 <li>- Our Publications</li>
 <li>- Our Team</li>
 </ul>

 For any questions, you can contact the Team.

-*A short word about our data packages, for which we use RO-Crates.* We use <a href="https://www.researchobject.org/ro-crate/" target="_blank">RO-Crates</a> to package our data files so that they are linked, described, and semantically-annotated; every GH repository is a single RO-Crate.
+*A short word about our data packages.* We use <a href="https://www.researchobject.org/ro-crate/" target="_blank">RO-Crates</a> to package our data files so that they are linked, described, and semantically-annotated; every GH repository is a single RO-Crate.
 This Research Object-approach is fundamental to making our data FAIR.
-Users can browse our ARMS-MBON GH space using the GH links provided below (see the GH icon) or the RO-Crate links (see the package icon).
+Users can browse ARMS-MBON data using the GH links provided below (see the GH icon) or with the RO-Crate viewer links (see the package icon).